seanthegeek/seanthegeek.github.io/_posts/2016-10-23-google-pixel-phones-unlocked-trusted-voice-recording.md

 any action if if hears you say "Ok Google" while the device is locked.
 It would be nice if Google had settings to let the user ask general, non-personal questions, or make phone calls with Trusted Voice disabled and the device is locked.
-That's the way it works when giving voice commands on a Blutetooth headset.
+That's the way it works when giving voice commands on a Bluetooth headset.
 The upcoming [Google Home](https://madeby.google.com/home/) will give some convenience without having to use Trusted Voice on your phone.
 For now though, you'll have to choose between the convince of talking to your phone